-Through Global Teaching Labs, select MIT students are matched with foreign high school hosts for three weeks in January.
+Through MISTI GTL, select MIT students are matched with foreign high school hosts for three weeks in January.
+Selected participants are trained about teaching materials, platforms and communication techniques, and introduced to the education system and culture of their host country.
 At each location the students prepare tailored courses on science, technology, engineering and math (STEM) subjects that complement the school's curriculum and highlight MIT's hands-on approach to education.
 Subjects taught, style of teaching and type of accommodation vary by country.

 GTL is a high impact program.
 Returning MIT students report excellent experiences and a greater self-confidence stemming from a deeper understanding of the subjects they taught and new ease with cultural differences.
 Host schools relish the firsthand exposure to MIT’s Mens et Manus culture and access to online learning materials.

 - Learn about different education systems and experiential teaching

 - Improve oral communication and develop tools to adapt and improvise

 - Create lasting relationships with host family and local communities

 - Explore teaching and build skills to become a TA for an MIT course

 - Gain confidence with different cultural styles and contexts